 The Boat is a well-paced, suspense thriller featuring a smart, able-bodied lead, challenged at every moment to think on his feet and use his wayfaring skills to battle a mysterious supernatural foe.

-I found the soothing scenery, soft colors, spare soundtrack and naturalistic sound design kept me knocked off kilter.
-I started the film relaxed.
+The soothing scenery, soft colors, spare soundtrack and naturalistic sound design lulled me into a false sense of relaxation that soon knocked me off kilter.
 Bathing in the serene notion of following the journey of a handsome fisherman leaving a picturesque seaside port for a day of fishing.As the film progressed, my jaw tightened as each mystery and challenge befell our hero.
 Similarly the cinematography gave me the sense that I was right there sharing expansive, lovely views of the ocean, then experiencing life-threatening obstacles along with our protagonist.If you enjoy concise, thoughtful thrillers driven by logic with a “classic ghost story vibe” and low gore factor I think you’ll enjoy The Boat as much as I did.